 Here’s a quick look at how the Demand Deposit Marketplace® (DDM) program works:

-Cash balances in investor accounts are sent daily into the DDM® program the same way cash balances are swept into money market mutual funds.
+Cash balances in investor accounts are sent daily into the DDM® program the same way cash balances are sent into money market mutual funds.
 Investor deposits are programmatically allocated into several FDIC-insured banks within the DDM program network.
 By depositing no more than $250,000 at each bank, investors receive FDIC insurance up to the program maximum.

 For example, an investor with $10 million dollars in cash balances will have deposits allocated to at least 41 banks in the program ($250,000 x 40 banks = $10 million.)
 The 41st bank is included to take additional deposits in excess of the $10 million and to accommodate interest accruals.